Woodcroft is a 50 bed home for older people offering residential care and is located close to the town centre of Market Drayton in Shropshire.

 For more information on Woodcroft, please contact us through the details shown.

-Welcome to Woodcroft, a residential home for elderly people in the Market Drayton area, and a very warm hello from our manager Sarah Parker.
+Welcome to Woodcroft, our beautiful home in Market Drayton, and a very warm welcome from our manager Lindsey Arnold.

-If you or a relative would like to know more about the services on offer at Woodcroft contact 01630 657486 or email firstname.lastname@example.org.
+If you or a relative would like to get in touch with Lindsey for a chat about the services on offer at Woodcroft, contact 01630 657486 or email firstname.lastname@example.org

 Facilities at Woodcroft